sanskrit/raw_etexts_english/blogs/manasataramgini/2009-03-07_hindu-setbacks-in-confronting-the-mlechcha-vanchaka-s.md

 +++
-title = "Hindu setbacks in confronting the mlechChaxa0va~nchaka-s"
+title = "Hindu setbacks in confronting the mlechCha va~nchaka-s"

 +++
 The news reached us through certain channels that the Hindu-s had met a